project-spinoza/WordCrowd/README.md

 # Word Crowd
-This is a <a href="http://wordcram.org/">WordCram</a>-inspired word cloud layout written in JavaScript.
+This is a <a href="http://wordcram.org/">WordCram</a>-inspired WordCrowd layout written in JavaScript.

 Usage of Wordcrowd </b>